Me in Moscow, April 2003

 Courses Created and Taught:

-I have created six new courses at the University of Maryland: JOUR 352/652 (Online Journalism); JOUR 655 (Online News Bureau for grad students); JOUR 353 and 355 (multimedia reporting and editing courses for undergraduates); JOUR 502 (Public Affairs Reporting).
+I created seven new courses at the University of Maryland: JOUR 356, (Kaiser Health Multimedia Reporting Capstone); JOUR 352/652 (Online Journalism); JOUR 655 (Online News Bureau, a capstone for grad students); JOUR 353 and 355 (multimedia reporting and editing capstone courses for undergraduates); JOUR 502 (Public Affairs Reporting).

-I have taught seven others: JOUR 150 (Introduction to Mass Communication for Young Scholars); JOUR 201 (News Writing and Reporting); JOUR 202 (News Editing); JOUR 728 (Topics in Public Affairs Reporting, co-taught with Christopher Callahan); JOUR 325/625 (Reporting from Annapolis and Washington); JOUR 372 (Writing the Complex Story).
+I have taught nine others: JOUR 399 (Supervised Internship); JOUR 199 (Survey Apprenticeship); JOUR 150 (Introduction to Mass Communication for Young Scholars); JOUR 201 (News Writing and Reporting); JOUR 202 (News Editing); JOUR 728 (Topics in Public Affairs Reporting, co-taught with Christopher Callahan); JOUR 325/625 (Reporting from Annapolis and Washington); JOUR 372 (Writing the Complex Story).

 See descriptions of courses created and taught.